 - “His hands, moving gracefully, were the poets of action, performing without a script.”

-Gentle and Soft Metaphors for Hands
+Gentle Metaphors for Hands

 Hands are the Captains of Control